alisd23/ngrx-form-pure/README.md

 ## Contributing & CI

-`ngrx-form` uses the following services/technologies for the CI and testing:
+`ngrx-form-pure` uses the following services/technologies for the CI and testing:
-- [Travis CI](travis-ci.org/alisd23/ngrx-form) for the CI, which runs unit and integration tests.
+- [Travis CI](travis-ci.org/alisd23/ngrx-form-pure) for the CI, which runs unit and integration tests.
 - [Cypress](https://www.cypress.io/) for the integration tests (which run on Travis).
-Past integration test runs (including recordings of the tests) can be seen on the [Cypress ngrx-form dashboard](https://dashboard.cypress.io/#/projects/rep3hw/runs).
+Past integration test runs (including recordings of the tests) can be seen on the [Cypress ngrx-form-pure dashboard](https://dashboard.cypress.io/#/projects/rep3hw/runs).
 - Karma & Jasmine for unit tests.